MooersLab/barebonesLaTeX/README.md

 Nonetheless, it supports the use of the following features:

 * footnotes
-* syntex highlighted code listings
+* syntax highlighted code listings
 * equations
 * figures
 * tables